semenmsu/yard/README.md

-trade framework for practical user
+trade framework for practical use